 If you have been here before then you have almost certainly heard me talking about the importance of making to-do lists.
-I swear by making lists and the importance of being able to see everything you need to accomplish in a certain time frame.
-Which is why I have compiled these tips for writing a weekly to-do list and this free weekly to do list printable.
+I swear by making lists!
+And the importance of being able to see everything you need to accomplish in a certain time frame.
+Which is why I have compiled these tips for writing a weekly to-do list.
+As well as this free weekly to do list printable.

-Remember- being organized is only half of the battle!
+Remember- being organized is only half of the battle for living your best and most productive life.

 For my daily to-do lists it depends on what my day looks like if I use my phone or pen/paper.
 But for my week I always write down my to-do lists on paper!
 I print off templates that I design myself and I am so excited to share this new favorite one with you!

-Either click for the PDF below or click the image for a PNG and you can print this off at home or you can also write on top of it on your phone or computer if you prefer to keep your lists digital.
+Either click for the PDF below or click the image for a PNG and you can print this off at home!
+Or you can also write on top of it on your phone or computer if you prefer to keep your lists digital.
+This can be your new go to to do list and it is a free printable weekly to do list.

 (Click above for PDF version!)